IRB ManualPage address: https://grad.mnsu.edu/irb/manual.html

 Appointments to the IRB normally are for a period of three (3) years.
 Terms are staggered to ensure continuity within the group.
 With appropriate approval, a member may be appointed for more than one term.

-The IRB Chair or Co-Chair will normally serve for a period of at least two years, having first served as an IRB member for at least one year.
+The IRB Chair or Co-Chair will normally serve for a period of at least three(3) years, having first served as an IRB member for at least three years.

 III.
 Removal of IRB Members

 An IRB may recommend to the Administrator that a person be removed as a member for cause, by specifying the reasons in writing, and providing a copy to the member.
 The Administrator will review the recommendation with the Chair or Co-Chairs and Coordinator and come to a decision.
 If the decision is to remove a member from the Board, the Administrator will provide the member with a letter outlining the decision and reason(s) for the decision.
 The decision will be based on the member’s failure to complete her/his responsibilities as an IRB member.

 · To review all assigned research protocols in the timeframe requested or advise the coordinator within 24 hours of being notified of the review assignment that review is not possible

 · To prepare for and attend all Committee meetings and to notify IRB coordinator in advance if there is a need to be absent from a scheduled meeting

 · To complete required human subjects protection training

 · To participate in Committee discussion of protocols